Biden budget pick Neera Tanden a lightning rod in Washington

 Democratic Senator Sherrod Brown, a close Biden ally, called Tanden “smart, experienced, and qualified for the position of OMB Director.”

-John Podesta, chief of staff to former President Bill Clinton and founder of CAP, called Tanden a “remarkable leader” whose expertise would benefit all Americans as the Biden administration worked “to heal the deep economic wounds created by the coronavirus pandemic, expand access to health care, combat climate change and more.”
+John Podesta, chief of staff to former President Bill Clinton and founder of CAP, said Tanden’s expertise would benefit all Americans as the Biden administration worked “to heal the deep economic wounds created by the coronavirus pandemic, expand access to health care, combat climate change and more.”

+Tanden also won the endorsement from Richard Trumka, head of the AFL-CIO, the largest federation of U.S. unions, who tweeted that she would be a strong advocate for working families, “ensuring our national budget addresses inequality & eliminates the rigged rules of an economy stacked against us for too long.”

 CRITICISM FROM LEFT